 Officials are expected to dress professionally when they arrive at contests prior to changing into the NJSIAA uniforms when appropriate.
 The following represents the required uniforms for all NJSIAA officials in accordance with the "Affiliated Agreement" Section Four (H) and the NJSIAA Constitution.

-Note: Beginning with the 2015-2016 year of the Affiliated Agreement, each official who is a member of the Officials Association shall wear the newly prescribed NJSIAA official uniform while officiating at NJSIAA Interscholastic events:
+Note: Continuing with the 2018-2019 year of the Affiliated Agreement, each official who is a member of the Officials Association shall wear the prescribed NJSIAA official uniform while officiating at NJSIAA Interscholastic regular season and state tournament contests: